Section 7: Side effects and supportive care

 Chemotherapy induced peripheral neuropathy

-Peripheral neuropathy is a condition we are most likely to see in children or adolescents who are having treatment for cancers that involve multiple doses of vincristine (a neurotoxic agent) such as acute lymphoblastic leukaemia (ALL).
+Peripheral neuropathy is a condition we are most likely to see in children or young people (CYP) who are having treatment for cancers that involve multiple doses of vincristine (a neurotoxic agent) such as acute lymphoblastic leukaemia (ALL).

 Chemotherapy induced nausea and vomiting